resque/resque/README.markdown

     $ rake redis:install dtach:install
     $ rake redis:start

+Or, if you don't have admin access on your machine:

+    $ git clone git://github.com/defunkt/resque.git
+    $ cd resque
+    $ PREFIX=<your_prefix> redis:install dtach:install
+    $ rake redis:start

 You now have Redis running on 6379.
 Wait a second then hit ctrl-\ to detach and keep it running in the background.